AgoraIO-Community/flutter_call_subtitles/docs/SUBTITLES.md

 ### Backend
-![diagram of how the video call transcription works](images/backend.png) Real-Time Transcription should be implemented on your business server for a few reasons.
+![diagram of how the video call transcription works](images/backend.png) Real-Time Transcription should be implemented on your business server.
 With the backend controlling the microservices, you can ensure that only one instance of Real-Time Transcription runs within each channel.
 You also need to pass your token to the transcription service, so by doing it on the backend, you don't expose that token on the client side.

 We will use [this server as our backend](https://github.com/tadaspetra/agora-server).
 This server exposes two endpoints: one for starting the transcription and another for ending it.